jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/modules/week2_prompting.md

 ### AI Research

 This will be an exercise in skimming and using AI to analyze and quickly grasp the fundamentals of an AI research paper.
 Do not worry if many terms or concepts appear alien to you now.
-In fact, this is unfamiliarity is key to demonstrating how to leverage AI to accelerate your learning.
-Over the next 14 weeks you will master the core concepts in this paper.
+In fact, this is unfamiliarity is key to demonstrating how to leverage AI to personalize and accelerate your learning.
+Over the next 14 weeks you will master the core concepts in this paper, but for now this opacity is a precondition to demonstrate the efficacy of AI-assisted learning.

 - Read "Abstract" on page 1
 - Read from section 1 (middle page 4) to section 3.1 (bottom page 7)